jrandj/aws-security-specialty/README.md

     * The Systems Manager Run Command can be used to run the `AWSSupport-RunEC2RescueForWIndowsTool` command.

 1. You have requested that your development team do not provision any new EC2 instances over the next few weeks while you are completing a security audit of your development environment.
 Last weekend, many of the developers worked over time and most of them disregarded your request, which has invalidated a lot of the work you have completed so far.
 You have decided to take action to prevent this happening again and you have convinced the CTO to give you permission to automatically terminate any instances that the development team launches over the coming weeks.
 You want to accomplish this in the simplest way that will ensure any newly created EC2 instances are terminated as soon as possible to minimise the impact on your work.
 From the following choices, which two different approaches can be taken to address the situation?
     * Use CloudTrail to detect when a user launches a new instance.
-Configure a CloudWatch events rule to trigger on AWS API calls from CloudTrail and invoke a Lambda function to terminate EC2 instances.
+Configure an EventBridge rule to trigger on AWS API calls from CloudTrail and invoke a Lambda function to terminate EC2 instances.
 You can also use an AWS Config customer managed rule to invoke a Lambda function that automatically terminates any new instances.

 1. Your CTO has asked you to monitor all S3 buckets in your account to ensure encryption aligns with company policy.
 You have also been asked to automatically remediate any violation by updating the S3 bucket properties and sending an SNS notification to the security team.
 Which of the following are valid configuration steps?
     * Enable AWS Config to monitor Amazon S3 buckets for compliance violations.
     * Create an IAM Role and Policy that grants a Lambda function permissions to read and modify the S3 bucket configuration settings and send alerts through SNS.
-    * Configure a CloudWatch Events rule that triggers the Lambda function when AWS Config detects an S3 bucket not using server-side encryption.
+    * Configure an EventBridge rule that triggers the Lambda function when AWS Config detects an S3 bucket not using server-side encryption.
     * Create a Lambda function which uses the IAM role to review the S3 bucket settings, correct them, and notify your team of out-of-compliance buckets.

 1. You have discovered that your AWS account may have been compromised.
 What steps should you carry out immediately to secure your account?